 It is recognized that many of the skills important for reading in Spanish or English are quite similar.
 For instance, research recognizes that children learning to read in either language benefit when they have well-developed language, phonological awareness, and letter knowledge/letter sound skills.
 Therefore, many of the items contained in the DRC work equally well for children learning to read Spanish or English.
 However, there are some subtle differences in which vowel-consonant combinations children learn first when being taught to read and spell.
-Several items in the DRC-2nd grade (i.e., 5, 6, 8, 9, 10, and 13) include different Spanish examples for items evaluating phonological awareness, decoding and spelling skills.
-The rest of the content is identical for Spanish and English versions of the DRC-K. Given that the 20-21 academic year is essentially a pilot project, the cut off score for Spanish and English versions is identical (i.e., score of 34 or more should be considered to be at-risk).
+Five items (i.e., 6, 7, 9, 10, and 13) of the DRC-1st include different Spanish examples for items evaluating phonological awareness, decoding and spelling skills.
+The rest of the content is identical for Spanish and English versions of the DRC-K. Given that the 2021 academic year is essentially a pilot project, the cut off score for Spanish and English versions is identical (i.e., score of 32 or more should be considered to be at-risk).